mbezuidenhout/woocommerce-bookings-extensions/README.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==

+= 2.0.0 =
+* Fixed compatibility with PHP up to 8.1

 = 1.8.1 =
 * Add: Missing files in previous release.